Storage Closet Makeover for Seasonal Decorations

 They offer a nice neat look and help keep everything off floor.
 They also happen to fit perfectly in our space.

-What’s great about the plastic bins is that you can store things vertically limiting the amount of wasted space.
+What’s great about the plastic bins is that you can stack them to store things vertically limiting the amount of wasted space.

 I started by dividing things up seasonally, doing my best to designate a season to each shelf.